dudekluk/itflow-exploratory-testing/README.md

 - Save the task.
 - Observe the system's response.

-**Expected Result**: The system should prevent the creation of tasks with negative time estimates and display an error message indicating that the time value must be positive.
+**Expected result**: The system should prevent the creation of tasks with negative time estimates and display an error message indicating that the time value must be positive.

-**Actual Result**: The task is created with a negative time estimate.
+**Actual result**: The task is created with a negative time estimate.
 This negative value is incorrectly added to the overall ticket time estimate, leading to inaccurate calculations.

 **Priority**: Medium

-**Browser Compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.
+**Browser compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.

 https://github.com/user-attachments/assets/a28db1cb-852c-4739-a900-1cde699c9494